devRudo/ipl-data/README.md

 ## Then go to the folder Output inside src to view the outputs

+Change .env.example to .env and set your own environment variables according to your postgres database

+To populate ipl database with csv data

+> $ npm run populate

 In the output folder you will get the following outputs:

 1. Number of matches played per year for all the years in IPL.